 Heart disease is generally not a contraindication.

-If you have been taking benzodiazepines for many years, your tolerance may be very high – so let your dentist know that you’ve been taking them!
+If you have been taking benzodiazepines for many years, your tolerance may be high – so let your dentist know that you’ve been taking them!

 The Dental Sedation Teachers Group uses the following classification for making the decision if and where conscious sedation should be provided: